aravind-sadharani/chandraveena/src/pages/intro.md

 image: "../../images/Favicon.png"
 description: "Hello, I am S. Balachander.
 I play the Chandraveena in the Dhrupad style, a traditional style of Maarga Sangeet.
 Here is a short introduction to Maarga Sangeet, Dhrupad and the Chandraveena.
 Read on to find out!"
 ---
-Hello, and welcome to the introduction to my music on the Chandraveena.
+Hello and welcome!
+Here is a step-by-step introduction to my music on the Chandraveena.
+Check my <a href="/discography/"><inline-button>Discography</inline-button></a> if you would like to jump ahead to my full length recordings.

 <br>